kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-1-intro-setup.markdown

 {% endhighlight %}

 ## Conclusion
-This concludes the first part of my series *Introduction to Gulp.js*.
+This concludes the 1st part of my series *Introduction to Gulp.js*.
 We learned what Gulp.js is used for and created the basic folder structure for the project.